 Under Rhode Island law, seat belts are required to be worn by all drivers and passengers age 18 and older.
 However, there are circumstances when a person may ride in a truck bed, delivery van, or other area of a vehicle that was designed to carry cargo.

-Riding in the cargo area of a truck is permitted in the state for:
+Riding in the bed of a truck is permitted in the state for:

 - People over 16.
 People may only ride in the back of a pickup truck if they are over age 16.
 In addition, passengers are restricted to the cargo area itself and are prohibited from riding on hoods, roofs, fenders, or other parts of the vehicle not designed for passengers.